saunter511/home-automation/README.md

 The project is about building a hub connecting multiple IoT devices in a smart home.
 It will consit of a mqtt broker, connected to a central hub subscribing and publishing to some dummy devices (possible to replace with real ones).
 It will provide REST and GraphQL APIs.

+## Development
+### Backend
+1. Go to backend directory
+2. Run `poetry install` and switch to the virtualenv `poetry shell`
+3. Apply migrations `./manage.py migrate`
+4. Create superuser `./manage.py createsuperuser`
+5. Start the development server `poetry run server`

+### Frontend
+1. Go to frontend directory
+2. Run `yarn install`
+3. Run `yarn dev` to start the development server

+Then go to `localhost:8000` to see the website.

 ## Git workflow

 ### Prepare your fork